aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 date: 2022-01-24
 draft: true
 tags: [juniper, junos, jncia, stp]
 description: "In this post, we take an introductory look at the operating system used in Juniper platforms, called Junos OS.
 This post serves as an introduction to the CLI.
-We also cover basic bridging and routing."
+We also cover basic bridging."
 ---
 In this post, we take an introductory look at the operating system used in Juniper platforms, called Junos OS.
 This post serves as an introduction to the CLI.
-We also cover basic bridging and routing.
+We also cover basic bridging.
 <!--more-->

 ## Introduction and topology